 Another aspect of note is the manner in which participants reported their differentials.
 Given that differentials were provided via free text, there is a lot of freedom in the diagnostic differentials that participants can report.
 What this can mean however is there are differences in the specificity of differentials provided.
 For example, one participant may report “lymphoma” as a differential whilst another may report “Hodgkin’s Lymphoma”, “Non-Hodgkin’s Lymphoma” and “Chronic Lymphocytic Leukaemia” within the list.
 Both participants essentially capture the same ‘differential’ but do so in different manners.
 When looking at the number of differentials however, the former produces one differential whilst the latter produces three.
 This example illustrates that participants differ in how specific they are when reporting their differentials and how this affects our ability to analyse the number of differentials that participants report.
 We hence also sought in our follow-up study to better understand students’ thought processes when evaluating differentials, especially given our observation on this study that wider sets of initial diagnostic differentials prompted greater amounts of information seeking.

-When creating a task that emulates diagnosis, we in a sense conceptualise what diagnosis looks like in a fairly static manner, when really diagnosis is a more fluid and nebulous structure in medicine.
+When creating a task that emulates diagnosis, we in a sense conceptualise what diagnosis looks like in a fairly static manner, when really diagnosis is a more fluid and nebulous process in medicine.
 For example, a doctor’s approach to a patient is not always going to fit within the idealised structure of taking a patient history, conducting physical examinations and then requesting tests in this order.
 There are environmental or even patient factors that necessitate information being processed out of order, as well as different diagnostic approaches by doctors.
 In addition, it was striking that participants in our study rarely removed differentials from their list of suspected conditions despite having the ability to do so.
 This lack of removing differentials was what drove our observed effect of the number of differentials increasing with more information and it might have been that this was related to the lack of visual prominence in our interface when allowing students to remove differentials.

 We hence wanted to see if signs of these results would be evident in the thought process of medical students.
 Are students seeking information to confirm their existing set of differentials, to rule out differentials or to expand their set of considered possibilities?
 And are these different approaches interleaving or are they more dependent on individual diagnostic decision making styles?
-In order to provide more context to the results from study 1, we conducted a follow-up study that utilised a very similar experimental procedure, but instead prompted students to think out loud as they were performing the task.
-Their utterances were then transcribed and coded to conduct both quantitative and qualitative analysis.
+In order to provide more context to the results from study 1, we conducted a follow-up study that utilised a very similar experimental procedure, but instead prompted students to think out loud as they were performing the task. and the transcripts were coded to conduct both quantitative and qualitative analysis.

 Study 2